-In buildings with complex exterior wall shapes, wrap barbed wire across gravel bags at any recessed corners (Figure 13), adding an extra if needed.
+In buildings with complex exterior wall shapes, wrap barbed wire across gravel bags at any recessed corners (Figure 13), adding an extra bag to anchor the wire if needed.

 Figure 12 (left to right): a- Always bind the straight wall section that crosses a pier or intersecting wall first, then bind shorter sections next; b- Include buttresses in binding on alternate courses.